emdneto/kubestronaut-roadmap/README.md

 * An exclusive Kubestronaut jacket to show off your elite status
 * A Credly badge to showcase your expertise
-* Access to the dedicated / private Kubestronaut Slack channel and mailing list
+* Access to the dedicated/private Kubestronaut Slack channel and mailing list
 * Coupons for 50% off five certifications each year – for yourself or to share
 * 25% off three CNCF events a year